-All uniform items may be purchased at the Cunderdin Co-op (ph: 9635 1304).
-Parents will be contacted by the Co-op to arrange an appointment time, usually in Term 4 of the year prior to commencement.
-Many items of high viz work clothes may be purchased elsewhere, but must be in the style as directed by the college.
+Parents will be contacted by the Co-op to arrange an appointment time (usually in Term 4 of the year prior to commencement) to purchase those items that they stock.
+Many items of hi-vis work clothes may be purchased elsewhere but must be in the style as directed by the College.
+The College logo can only be utilised by uniform supply businesses where there is a pre-existing agreement.
+Parents are to contact the College should they source alternative uniforms that require the logo to be embroidered.

-Items with college colours or the logo are only available through the Co-op.
+Items with College colours or the logo are only available through the Co-op or via the College.
 On Induction Day, students will be fitted for the college track suit, blazer, polo shirt & shorts.
-The broad brim hat and cap will be distributed by the college on Induction day.
+The wide-brimmed hat and cap will be distributed by the College on Induction Day.
+Hi-Vis work jumpers require the student names to be embroidered on.